-Basis of presentation
+Basis of presentation and principles of consolidated

 The consolidated financial statements include the financial statements made up to the end of the reporting year of the Company and all of its subsidiaries.
 The consolidated financial statements are the financial statements of the Group (the parent and its subsidiaries) presented as those of a single economic entity and are prepared using uniform accounting policies for like transactions and other events in similar circumstances.
 All significant intragroup balances and transactions are eliminated on consolidation.
-Subsidiaries are consolidated from the date the reporting entity obtains control of the investee and cease when the reporting entity loses control of the investee.
+Subsidiaries are consolidated from the date the reporting entity obtains control of the investee.
+They are de-consolidated from the date that control ceases.